thebillkidy/Blog/_posts/AI/RL/2018-11-14-facebook-horizon.md

 }
 ```

-> Interesting here is that the Spark engine will allow us to utilze a distributed cluster running completely with CPU operations.
+> Interesting here is that the Spark engine will allow us to utilize a distributed cluster running completely with CPU operations.
 The GPU operations will come in a later stage.
 Allowing us to completely utilize one cluster on HDFS and one cluster purely for the GPU calculations.

 ### 3. Normalization